jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 * Required parameters: N/A
 * Optional parameters: N/A
 * Encoding considerations: See [@?I-D.ymbk-opsawg-9092-update, section 2].
-* Security considerations: See the Security Considerations section of this document.
+* Security considerations: See the "Security Considerations" section of this document.
 * Interoperability considerations: There are no known interoperability problems regarding this media format.
 * Published specification: This document.
 * Applications that use this media type: Implementations of the Registration Data Access Protocol (RDAP) Extension for